dmester/ngx-jdenticon/README.md

 # ngx-jdenticon

-Angular 2+ component that can be used to generate identicons using [Jdenticon](https://github.com/dmester/jdenticon).
+Angular 2+ directives that can be used to generate identicons using [Jdenticon](https://github.com/dmester/jdenticon).

 ![Sample identicons](https://jdenticon.com/hosted/github-samples.png)